 Even though we don’t fully understand the complex relationship between ADHD and sleep, we do know some things that can help the issue.

 First, if you suspect (or know) that your child has ADHD, it’s important to also get a comprehensive diagnosis of your child’s sleep patterns.
 This will help prevent a misdiagnosis of ADHD, and it will help you identify ways you can improve your child’s sleep.
 Even if sleep isn’t the core problem, improving your child’s sleep is likely to improve his ADHD symptoms too.
-A Knit Health sleep report is a great place to start, since it will give you a big-picture view of the ways in which your child struggles with sleep.

 Next, treat whatever sleep problems you identify.
 If your child struggles to fall asleep at bedtime, melatonin has been shown to be both safe and effective to help kids with ADHD fall asleep earlier.
 Sleep apnea can be treated with tonsillectomy or CPAP.
 And good sleep hygiene, such as cutting off screentime a few hours before bedtime or adding blue light filters in your child’s bedroom, can help everyone sleep better.